adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 }
 ```

 This is the array of structs approach.
-We iterate over an array of Point structs to process its elements.
+We iterate over an array of Point structs to process their elements.

 Alternatively we can have a struct that contains an array of x values and an array of y values and iterate over their elements.